Can't Change Me: Origin

-Release and Reception
+Release and reception

-"Can't Change Me" was released in early 1999 and turned out to be the biggest hit from the album commercially and the song had strong chart positions.
-"Can't Change Me" was the first Cornell single to chart but in late 1998 "Sunshower" charted in the US on the Modern and Mainstream chart.
+"Can't Change Me" was released in 1999 and turned out to be the biggest hit from the album, achieving strong chart positions.
+"Can't Change Me" was the first Cornell single to chart, peaking on the Mainstream Rock Tracks chart at No. 5 and on the Modern Rock Tracks chart at No. 7.
+In the UK, it peaked at No. 62.

-"Can't Change Me's" peak on the Mainstream rock Tracks was No. 5 and on the Modern Rock Tracks its peak was No. 7.
-The song also charted in the UK where its peak was No. 62 and became a minor hit outside the US.

-Greg Tate of Rolling Stone said this about the song "Can't Change Me," is as rhapsodically gorgeous as pop gets, putting a spin on true love that any reprobate slacker can relate to: "She's going to change the world/But she can't change me/Suddenly I can see everything that's wrong with me/But what can I do?/I'm the only thing I really have at all."
+Greg Tate of Rolling Stone said "'Can't Change Me' is as rhapsodically gorgeous as pop gets, putting a spin on true love that any reprobate slacker can relate to: 'She's going to change the world/But she can't change me/Suddenly I can see everything that's wrong with me/But what can I do?/I'm the only thing I really have at all.'
 Cornell unveils a desire to be reckoned with as an openly wounded and unabashedly portentous rock balladeer."